dubocr/homebridge-sun-protect/README.md

 # Configuration

 1. Configure your lat/long coordinate
-2. Create plugin config with name, azimuthMin, azimuthMax, altitudeMin, altitudeMax for each trigger (generally one by shade orientation)
+2. Create plugin config with zone name (generally one by shade orientation) and trigger(s) restricted by azimuthMin, azimuthMax, altitudeMin and/or altitudeMax condition(s)
 3. Configure your shade closure in Homekit

-Plugin will add 2 accessories : one switch to enable triggers and stateless buttons used to configure automation.
+Plugin will add 2 accessories : one switch to enable triggers computation and stateless buttons used to configure automation.

 Activate the switch when wether is sunny (with luminosity sensor for eg.) and when you are wake-up (with motion sensor for eg.).
 The switch automatically move to 'off' when sun sets.

 Configure the stateless button as following:
-There is one button by rule configured in plugin config.
+There is one button by zone configured in plugin config.
-- 1 press button is triggered when condition starts (sun present)
+- 1 press button is triggered when condition stops: no trigger match
-- 2 press button is triggered when condition stops (sun absent)
+- 2-3 press button is triggered when first trigger conditions matches

-When main switch is switched on, if a rule match it will be triggered.
+When main switch is switched off, 1 press button will be triggered for each zone.

+LIMITATION : All zone must have 2nd trigger in config to activate 3rd press button

 Full configuration example:
 ```